Louisiana Mesothelioma Lawyer

 - File for your share of $30 billion in trust funds

-We provide assistance to asbestos victims and their families in all Louisiana cities, such as:
+We assist asbestos victims and their families in all Louisiana cities, such as:

 New Orleans, Baton Rouge, Shreveport, Metairie, Lafayette, Lake Charles, Kenner, Bossier City, Monroe, Alexandria, Houma, Marrero, New Iberia, Laplace, Central, Slidell, Prairieville, Terrytown, Ruston, Harvey, Bayou, Cane, Hammond, Sulphur, Shenandoah, Natchitoches, Chalmette, Gretna, Estelle, Opelousas, Zachary, Thibodaux, Pineville, Baker, Belle, Chasse, River Ridge, Crowley, West Monroe, Minden, Claiborne, Abbeville, Bayou, Blue, Luling, Mandeville, Morgan City, Moss Bluff, Woodmere, Bogalusa, Destrehan, Jefferson, Bastrop, DeRidder, Gardere, Timberlane, Eunice, Gonzales, Raceland, Jennings, Denham, Springs, Waggaman, Youngsville, Reserve, Merrydale, Fort Polk, South Broussard, Covingto,n Harahan, St. Rose, Scott, Westwego, Carencro, Breaux Bridge, Rayne, Prien, Oak Hills Place, Lacombe, Galliano, Oakdale, Donaldsonville, Franklin, Bridge City, Eden Isle, Ville Platte, Schriever, Tallulah, Larose, Village St. George, Plaquemine, Old Jefferson, St. Gabriel, Ponchatoula, Leesville, Meraux, Walker, Patterson, St. Martinville, Red Chute, Inniswold, Violet, Chackbay, Brownfields, and more.